natclark/arbucks/src/routes/docs/api.md

 ## Charts

-So far, the only service offered is a handy way to embed Arbucks charts on your website.
+So far, the only service offered is a handy way to embed Arbucks charts on your website. **However, this service is temporarily unavailable as we transition our primary charts to TradingView charts.**

 While it's appreviated if you link back to `arbucks.io`, it's certainly not required.